Ahmedborwin/ng-questplay/README.md

 We **highly recommend** that you set up Questplay by following [our tutorial](https://nodeguardians.io/dev-hub?s=devhub-campaigns&sc=tutorial).
 But here are the brief steps anyways.

 1. Create a new private repository `ng-questplay` on Github and leave it empty for now.
-Then, install [our Github application](https://github.com/apps/node-guardians) on it. dfdf
+Then, install [our Github application](https://github.com/apps/node-guardians) on it.

     > ⚠ Your repository must be private!